aspeer/WebDyne/lib/WebDyne/Constant.pm.md

 # CONSTANTS #

-The following configuration constants are defined.
+The following commonly adjusted configuration constants are defined.
 The default value of the configuration item is provided after the constant name.
-Most can be overridden or adjusted however where they are read-only this is noted.
+Most can be overridden or adjusted; where they are read-only this is noted.

 * **WEBDYNE_CACHE_DN ()**